yswai/ml-interview-answers/README.md

 # Answers

-This is my answers for interview tests
+This is the answers for interview tests

-# Please run Junit tests to see the results
+## Please run Junit tests to see the results